New Policy Library

 c) prioritise the safety and wellbeing of individuals making disclosures or complaints about sexual misconduct, while adhering to principles of procedural fairness and striving to ensure a timely, sensitive and respectful process;

-d) provide clarity regarding what constitutes sexual misconduct, including sexual harassment and sexual assault;
+d) provide clarity regarding what constitutes sexual misconduct, including sexual harassment, sexual assault and rape;

 e) describe how disclosures to the University can be made and complaints will be managed, protecting the rights of the participants;